 Lee would then board the plane trailed by her associates carrying suitcases, all of which were loaded with marijuana.
-Over the course of eight months, the socialite and her crew trafficked an estimated 7,000 pounds of marijuana across the U.S., an amount worth about $3 million on the street.
+Over the course of eight months, the socialite and her crew trafficked an estimated 7,000 pounds of marijuana across the U.S., and received a $3 million paycheck for their efforts.
 The absurdly simple scheme worked well for a while.
 By the time Lee and her gang were arrested in June 2010, they’d been trafficking pot for eight months without detection.

 Lisette Lee bamboozled everyone around her with lies so outrageous that they absurdly became believable.
 She told acquaintances that she’d gone to a ritzy Los Angeles prep school where she and her “army of skanks” shunned their fellow classmate Paris Hilton.